iterative/dvc.org/content/docs/start/data-and-model-versioning.md

 ## Retrieving

-Having DVC-tracked data stored remotely, it can be downloaded when needed in other copies of this <abbr>project</abbr> with `dvc pull`.
+Having DVC-tracked data and models stored remotely, it can be downloaded when needed in other copies of this <abbr>project</abbr> with `dvc pull`.
 Usually, we run it after `git clone` and `git pull`.

 <details>